 Efficacy was based on the complete remission (CR) rate, duration of CR, and proportion of patients with an MRD-negative CR/CR with partial hematological recovery (CR/CRh*) within 2 cycles of treatment with BLINCYTO.
-Table 16 shows the efficacy results from this study.
+Table 15 shows the efficacy results from this study.
 The HSCT rate among those who achieved CR/CRh* was 39% (30 out of 77).

-Table 16.
-Efficacy Results in Patients ≥ 18 Years of Age With Philadelphia Chromosome-Negative Relapsed or Refractory B-cell Precursor ALL (Study MT103-211)
+Table 15.
+Efficacy Results in Patients ≥ 18 Years of Age With Philadelphia Chromosome-negative Relapsed or Refractory B-cell Precursor ALL (Study MT103-211)